 This module covers theoretical models on business cycle fluctuations and growth, inflation, and unemployment at an intermediate to advanced level.
-It provides an overview of the most critical macroeconomic topics and introduces students to concepts that are important for more advanced studies of macroeconomics and practical work in this field.
+It provides an overview of the most critical macroeconomic topics and introduces students to important concepts for more advanced macroeconomics studies and practical work in this field.

 This module covers theoretical models on business cycle fluctuations and growth, inflation, and unemployment at an intermediate to advanced level.
 It provides an overview of the most critical macroeconomic topics and introduces students to concepts that are important for more advanced studies of macroeconomics and practical work in this field.
 The focus of this module is on aggregate models without micro-foundations.
 The course will integrate the financial system with a model of the macro-economy.
 In doing this, it takes account of the gaps in the mainstream model exposed by the financial crisis and the Eurozone crisis.
 This equips the students with a realistic modelling framework to analyse the economy both in crisis times and in periods of stability.